Common options

 Deleting resources with a finalizer

-The operator marks some resources with finalizers to clean up resources on deletion.
+The operator uses finalizers to help clean up resources from all instances on deletion.
 If the operator isn’t running, marked resources are unable to be deleted.
 This is intended.
 However, this behavior can cause issues if, for example, you uninstalled the operator and now can’t remove resources.
 To manually remove the finalizer, use the following command:

 kubectl patch GrafanaAlertRuleGroup <rule-group-name> -p '{"metadata":{"finalizers":null}}' --type=merge